Branko Vukelić (spy)

 Branko Vukelić (1904 – January 1945) was a Yugoslav spy working for Richard Sorge's spy ring in Japan.

 Birth and early life

 Vukelić was born in Osijek in 1904.
-His Croatian Serb father Milivoj was a military officer in the Austrian army in Lika (a region in today's Croatia), and his mother Vilma was born to a Jewish parents from Osijek, Julius and Charlotta (née Weiss) Miskolczy.
+His Croatian Serb father Milivoj was a military officer in the Austrian army in Lika (a region in today's Croatia), and his mother Vilma was born to Jewish parents from Osijek, Julius and Charlotta (née Weiss) Miskolczy.
 The Vukelić family moved to Zagreb (capital of today's Croatia) where he attended secondary school.
 He enrolled a college in Zagreb, but was forced to move to Paris because of his ties to Communism.
 Vukelić graduated Sorbonne University with a degree in law.
 After graduation, and because of the great global depression, he re-established contact with Communists as a way to find employment during the economic crisis.